steffres/querPy/README.md

 Only when writing into google sheets or folders, you need to provide two files for google to process the traffic via its API:
 * client_secret.json (basically authenticating the script as a service)
-* credentials.json (authenticating the script to act on a user's behalf (also to write into his/her private google drive)
+* credentials.json (authenticating the script to act on a user's behalf, and also to write into his/her private google drive)

 To obtain a client_secret.json file you must log into the google developer console, register a project, and download the secrets-file, as outlined here: